jiangfeng1124/transfer/README.md

 ./train_moe.sh
 (run "python amazon-chen/senti_moe.py -h" for full options)
 ```
+(to be updated to latest versions of pytorch)

 Note: The official Chen12 dataset doesn't contain a dev split.
 To perform hyper-parameter selection, you should create multiple folds by randomly splitting dev sets (1/10) from the (multi-source) training data as a means of cross-validation.
 They follow the same naming convention of `${domain}_dev.svmlight` under the same directory of the training and test sets.